umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-04-Poisoned-Pipeline-Execution.md

-* Ensure that pipelines running unreviewed code are executed on isolated nodes, not exposed to secrets and sensitive environments.
+* **CODEREVIEW** Ensure that pipelines running unreviewed code are executed on isolated nodes, not exposed to secrets and sensitive environments.
-* Evaluate the need for triggering pipelines on public repositories from external contributors.
+* **CODEREVIEW** Evaluate the need for triggering pipelines on public repositories from external contributors.
 Where possible, refrain from running pipelines originating from forks, and consider adding controls such as requiring manual approval for pipeline execution.
-* For sensitive pipelines, for example those that are exposed to secrets, ensure that each branch that is configured to trigger a pipeline in the CI system has a correlating branch protection rule in the SCM.
+* **CODEREVIEW, CODEOWNER, PROJECT SEPERATION AND BRIGHT** For sensitive pipelines, for example those that are exposed to secrets, ensure that each branch that is configured to trigger a pipeline in the CI system has a correlating branch protection rule in the SCM.
-* To prevent the manipulation of the CI configuration file to run malicious code in the pipeline, each CI configuration file must be reviewed before the pipeline runs.
+* **CODEREVIEW, CODEOWNER, PROJECT SEPERATION, ADMINSTRATIVE PRIVILEGE** To prevent the manipulation of the CI configuration file to run malicious code in the pipeline, each CI configuration file must be reviewed before the pipeline runs.
 Alternatively, the CI configuration file can be managed in a remote branch, separate from the branch containing the code being built in the pipeline.
 The remote branch should be configured as protected.
-* Remove permissions granted on the SCM repository from users that do not need them.
+* **BRIGHT, CODEOWNER, PROJECT SEPERATION, ADMINSTRATIVE PRIVILEGE** Remove permissions granted on the SCM repository from users that do not need them.
-* Each pipeline should only have access to the credentials it needs to fulfill its purpose.
+* **SBOX** Each pipeline should only have access to the credentials it needs to fulfill its purpose.
 The credentials should have the minimum required privileges.

 ## References